-The theme of the American Dream, culture, and values expressed through literature will be explored through the reading of a variety of short stories, plays, poems, essays, and several novels.
+The theme of American traditions, culture, and values expressed through literature will be explored through the reading of a variety of short stories, plays, poems, essays and several novels.
 Writing activities will continue to stress the writing process as it applies to paragraph development and organization, sentence styling, grammatical structures, and the development of research writing skills.
 Vocabulary lessons and play enactments are practices utilized to further successful oral presentation and writing skills.
-A comprehensive public speaking unit is also a key component of the course.

-156 HONORS ENGLISH 11
+156 HONORS ENGLISH 11 6 credits

-This course will cover in more depth and detail the classic American literature studies.
+This course will cover in more depth and detail the classical American literature studies.
 It is geared towards students who choose to improve their skills and are willing to do more work and take more responsibility for their education.
-The theme of the American Dream, culture, and values expressed through literature will be explored through the reading of a variety of short stories, plays, poems, essays, and several novels.
+The theme of American traditions, culture, and values expressed through literature will be explored through the reading of a variety of short stories, plays, poems, essays, and several novels.
 Outside class, students will read numerous shorter works by American novelists, as well as modern literary criticism regarding the authors and their works.
 A unit on American drama will involve dramatic reading and examination of plays.
 A unit on American poetry chronicles the evolution of the American literary voice in verse.
-Throughout the year, students will continue intense vocabulary building; analysis of the forms, genres, and elements of literature; examination and development of personal writing techniques and processes; and research methodologies.
-A comprehensive public speaking unit is also a key component of this course.
+Throughout the year, students will continue intense vocabulary building; analysis of the forms, genres, and elements of literature; examination and development of personal writing techniques and processes and research methodologies.
 Outside reading is required.
+Prerequisite: A grade of "C" or above in Honors English 10 or an "A-" in English 10.

-ADVANCED PLACEMENT ENGLISH - LANGUAGE/COMPOSITION 161 6 credits Grades 11
+161 ADVANCED PLACEMENT ENGLISH - LANGUAGE/COMPOSITION 6 credits Grades 11

 Activities in this course teach students to clearly think, write, and speak about language and writing while reading prose written in a variety of periods, disciplines, and rhetorical contexts.
 It is a high school course for students who are capable of doing college-level work in English and who are willing to devote the time and energy necessary to complete a course more demanding than the regular English courses.
 Research skills are stressed to prepare students for success in college.
 A minimum of three analytical research papers will be assigned per year.
 A variety of nonfiction as well as fiction will be introduced.
 Genres studied range from historical letters to persuasive, descriptive, and narrative modern essays.
-Three novels and a research paper will be assigned for summer reading.
+Four novels will be assigned for summer reading.
 Additional novels from the AP College Board suggested reading list will be read throughout the year.
-Prerequisite: A grade of "B" or above in the preceding Honors English course..
+Prerequisite: A grade of "B" or above in the preceding Honors English course or an "A-"or above in the preceding English course.